nktshn/ionic5-capacitor/readme.md

 # "Future Game Store" - Ionic 5 + Capacitor demo app

+## What can I do?

+- Sign up
+- Browse game store
+- Buy a game or just add to the Library if it's free
+- View Profile page
+- View Library page

+## Technical features

+- Form validation with Reactive Forms
+- Mostly typed code
+- Mocked API calls which can be turned to real one any time by one line of code

+### To do

+- unit tests
+- e2e tests (web only)
+- adaptive design for tablets
+- router resolvers

 # How to build & run

 - install NodeJS, npm